Cyber-Neel/Cybersecurity-Task1/README.markdown

 - Deepen Wireshark proficiency by mastering filters and analyzing specific protocols.

 ## Acknowledgments
-- **Elevate Cybersecurity Internship**: For providing this hands-on learning opportunity.
+- **Elevate Labs Cybersecurity Internship**: For providing this hands-on learning opportunity.
 - **Nmap and Wireshark Communities**: For maintaining robust, free tools that empower cybersecurity learning.
 - **Neel Bhatt**: For diligently completing this task and documenting the process.